 Next, they were given the water treatment and the guards burned them by lighting a flammable substance they put on the POWs.
 Afterward, they were stripped of their clothing and locked naked in cells overnight.
 The next morning, when they were released, they were made to stand at attention naked, and Japanese women who had been brought into the camp ridiculed and spat on them.

 As the end of the war grew closer, the beatings became more brutal, took place daily, and were more often collective.
 The POWs were hit over their heads and all over their bodies with belts, sabers, ropes, and clubs.
 One guard liked to burn the POWs around their navels creating the symbol of the rising sun.
 They were also made to assume painful positions and stand out in inclement weather nude.
 POWs were also tied to ladders, so they were slightly off the ground, and were beaten.

-The photo below was taken while Charles was a POW at Hoten Camp in Mukden, Manchuria.
+The photo below was taken while Sgt.
+Charles Chaffin was a POW at Hoten Camp in Mukden, Manchuria.

 Since his death was directly related to Charles’ time as a POW, his headstone appears at the bottom of this page.
 His wife remarried and was buried with her second husband in 2016.
 Her second husband’s brother had been a member of C Company and died as a POW.